QubesOS/qubes-video-companion/doc/pipeline.md

         - Timestamping is done on raw video in the GStreamer pipeline but once it leaves there (through `fdsink`) any timestamping information may be void (unsure)
         - Although, research has found a few somewhat hacky solutions for FFmpeg that allowed for timestamping on raw video; perhaps GStreamer has something similar
 - Or maybe we could synchronize the clocks of the machines better thus allowing us to remove `sync=false`
+    - Probably a good idea for Qubes OS in general :)
     - Or even just synchronize the clocks that the GStreamer processes see on each machine right before running them
         - Perhaps using the `datefudge` or `faketime` command which uses `LD_PRELOAD` to manipulate the system time for a given command